 Pleat Is Coming Soon, and I'm Unreasonably Excited About Quoting Software

 Pleat is a quoting platform built specifically for custom window treatment workrooms.
-Here's why it exists, what it does, and why I left the workroom to help build it.
+Here's why it exists, what it does, and why I can't stop talking about it.

 Mia Santoro